Full refund if your event can’t go ahead due to Covid

 Which venues have you performed at in the past?

-The London Palladium Most recently, I have sung at a major Corporate Event for Marks and Spencer PLC, which was staged at the Jury Hotel, Milton Keynes.
-This was a 1920s Event.
-Vintage Events include: Goodwood Revival, National Trust, Twinwood Festival, Imperial War Museum, and many London venues including Selfridges and Skylon Restaurant and Savoy Hotel.
+The London Palladium I have undertaken major corporate Events at London Hotels including The Mandeville and Kensington Olympia.
+Corporate clients include Marks and Spencer PLC.
+Vintage Events include: Goodwood Revival, National Trust, Twinwood Festival, Imperial War Museum, and many London venues including Selfridges, Mandeville Hotel and Skylon Restaurant.

 Which artists have you been most influenced by?